 Embarking from Mangalore to Coorg is an adventure filled with scenic beauty, cultural richness, and tranquillity.
-Coorg, known as Kodagu, is a hill station in Karnataka’s Western Ghats.
-It is renowned for its lush greenery, coffee plantations, and serene landscapes.
-This travel route, stretching approximately 140 kilometres, is a favourite among nature lovers, adventurers, and weekend travellers.
+Coorg, also called Kodagu, is a hill station in Karnataka’s Western Ghats, famous for its lush greenery, coffee plantations, and serene landscapes.
+The Mangalore to Coorg distance is about 140 kilometres, making it a favourite route for nature lovers, adventurers, and weekend travellers.

 Planning Your Trip from Mangalore to Coorg